 This morning the trail turns inland to reach the waterfall at Marabout M’berak.
 It then returns to large open beaches, frequented by seabirds and the occasional kite surfer (the bomb-proof horses don’t look twice at the sails!) which invite a quicker pace once more.

 Day 7: reaching Essaouira (4 1/2 hours riding)

 This ride gets quicker and quicker as you near the end.
 Riders become more attuned to their horse and the horses know the end is within sight!
 Combine that with huge expanses of flat, firm Atlantic sand and the ingredients are exciting!
 We round the headland at Cap Sim and reach the large beach that precedes Essaouira, the end of our trip.
-Arrive at the Oued (river) Ksoub which is just 3 km south of Essaouira and transfer by car to the city; free afternoon to visit of the medina (old city).
+Arrive at the Oued (river) Ksoub which is just 3 km south of Essaouira.
+This is where the ride ends and we say goodbye to the horses.
+Transfer by car to the city; free afternoon to visit of the medina (old city).
 Overnight in Essaouira in hotel.